From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Hypersingular sparse operators

 \begin{rem} The normalization $Q_0=[0,1]^n$ is made only for convenience.
 In general, it suffices to assume that there exists a fixed dyadic cube $Q_0$ such that $Q\subseteq Q_0$ for all $Q\in\calS$; by a translation and dilation one may then reduce to the above normalized situation.

 This global containment assumption is natural in the present hypersingular regime.
-Indeed, as explained in Remark~\ref{20251227rem01}(2), when $t>1$ the geometry of the ambient domain becomes relevant.
-On the other hand, from the viewpoint of sparse domination in harmonic analysis, the assumption is mild: most operators of interest (such as Calder\'on--Zygmund operators and Hilbert transforms along monomial curves) are local, or can be decomposed into a sum of localized pieces, and this yields the existence of such a global cube $Q_0$ (for each localized piece).
+Indeed, as noted in Remark~\ref{20251227rem01}(2), when $t>1$ the operator $\mathbb A_{\calS}^t$ may not even be well-defined on nonzero constant functions whenever it is not localized.
+On the other hand, from the viewpoint of dyadic harmonic analysis, the assumption is mild: most operators of interest (such as Calder\'on--Zygmund operators and Hilbert transforms along monomial curves) are local, or can be decomposed into a sum of localized pieces, and this yields the existence of such a global cube $Q_0$ (for each localized piece).

 \end{rem}

 A natural question is the following.